InsightDrive: Insight Scene Representation for End-to-End Autonomous Driving: Related work

 Most prior end-to-end autonomous driving approaches sample explicit scene representation, which derived from traditional perception tasks, from dense BEV features based on Transformer framework.
 ST-P3 \cite{stp3} introduced the first end-to-end autonomous driving framework with explicit scene representation, which consists of object detection and BEV semantic segmentation, based on surround-view cameras.
 UniAD \cite{uniad}, building on prior work, integrated perception, tracking, prediction, and planning into a Transformer-based end-to-end framework, achieving state-of-the-art performance across all relevant tasks on the nuScenes\cite{nuscenes}.
 In addition to traditional 3D object detection and tracking, it introduces semantic occupancy prediction for explicit scene representation.
 VAD \cite{vad}, VADv2 \cite{vadv2}, and GenAD \cite{genad} vectorized the dense scene representations, simplifying perception tasks through vectorized BEV object detection and map segmentation, achieving better performance compared with UniAD\cite{uniad}.
 PARA-Drive \cite{paradrive} reorganized the cascaded framework into a parallel one, utilizing semantic maps and occupancy prediction for scene representation, while deactivating certain tasks during inference.
 OccWorld \cite{occworld} explored a dynamically evolving scene representation by learning a world model in 3D occupancy space, while predicting both the motion of the ego-vehicle and the evolution of the surrounding scene.
 These methods, which sample from dense BEV features as the primary scene, increase model complexity, especially for the dense occupancy prediction tasks\cite{scene}.

 With the emergence of sparse scene representations, recent sparse end-to-end autonomous driving methods directly interact with task-specific queries and image features.
-SparseDrive \cite{SparseDriveEA} and SparseAD \cite{sparsead} decouple instance features and geometric anchors from image features to fully represent instances, including dynamic road agents and static map elements.
-LAW \cite{law} proposed an innovative self-supervised approach that predicts future features using a latent world model and supervises with actual observed features, thereby enhancing end-to-end driving performance without the need for expensive labels.
+SparseDrive \cite{SparseDriveEA}, SparseAD \cite{sparsead} and DiffusionDrive\cite{diffusiondrive} decouple instance features and geometric anchors from image features to fully represent instances, including dynamic road agents and static map elements.
+WoTE\cite{wote} uses a BEV world-model representation to encode scene dynamics, perform online rollouts to score candidate trajectories, and execute in closed loop the lowest-risk plan.
 It is worth noting that the scene representations in end-to-end autonomous driving evolve from dense to sparse, and from sparse to implicit.
 However, the emphasis remains on global scene representation, lacking explicit guidance and attention to key instance tokens that impact driving, and lacking interpretability.